top of page

 flier ctn 3.png

-featured artists: ZAE and KAZI
+featured artist: ZAE

 For the release of the single “Feng Shui” A musician, singer, rapper, producer, and host of the weekly series open mic jamz at Cafe united, Zae is a self professed “jack of all trades” and we profess, he gives us hope for the next generation.
 Oozing positive energy, musical talent, and the demeanor of a natural leader, he brings both a powerful musical contribution, but a sense of joy to each event he’s hopped on with the Media Hijack crew.
 However, above all, you know your old friend and collaborator, G”Odd, loves nothing more than a good song.
 Feng Shui, has been on repeat in my brain for a few days, and I can’t get enough.
 This is a hit, this is a rock star, come get some while you can.